 - Managing network inventory

-It determines whether or not hosts are available by analyzing raw IP packets.
+It determines whether or not hosts are available by analysing raw IP packets.
 Nmap is also used to see what services are running on a host.
 Additionally, it can also check the application name, version, and operating system information.

 Testers are able to see what sort of packet filters are used.
 Nmap can scan anything from a single computer to massive networks.
 It is compatible with nearly all operating systems.

-Many companies all over the world use Nessus as one of their most trusted pen testing tools.
+Many companies all over the world use Nessus as one of their most trusted pen-testing tools.
 It is used to scan IP addresses, websites, and sensitive data searches.
 Nessus can assist in identifying missing patches, malware, and mobile scanning.
-Additionally, it has a fully-featured dashboard, broad range scanning capabilities, and a multi-format report facility.
+Additionally, it has a fully-featured dashboard, broad-range scanning capabilities, and a multi-format report facility.